Hulu: Content partners

 Hulu distributes video on its own website and syndicates its hosting to other sites, and allows users to embed Hulu clips on their websites.
-In addition to NBC, ABC and Fox programs and movies, Hulu carries shows from networks: A&E, Big Ten Network, Bravo, E!, Fox Sports 2, FX, PBS, NFL Network, Oxygen, RT America, Fox Sports 1, SundanceTV, Syfy, USA Network, NBCSN, and online comedy sources such as Onion News Network.
+In addition to NBC, ABC and Fox programs and movies, Hulu carries shows from networks: A&E, Big Ten Network, Bravo, E!, Fox Sports 2, FX, PBS, NFL Network, Oxygen, RT America, Fox Sports 1, Sundance TV, Syfy, USA Network, NBCSN, and online comedy sources such as Onion News Network.
 Hulu retains between thirty and fifty percent of advertising revenue generated by the shows it distributes.

 In November 2009, Hulu also began to establish partnerships with record labels to host music videos and concert performances on the site, including EMI in November 2009, and Warner Music Group in December 2009.

 In early March 2010, Viacom announced that it was pulling two of the website's most popular shows, The Colbert Report and The Daily Show, off Hulu.
 The programs had been airing on Hulu since late 2008.
 A spokesman for Viacom noted that "in the current economic model, there is not that much in it for us to continue at this time.
 If they can get to the point where the monetization model is better, then we may go back."
 In February 2011, both shows were made available for streaming on Hulu again.
 The Daily Show was again removed from Hulu in March 2017 in order to push viewers to watch the program on Viacom and Comedy Central's apps.

 In 2012, Viz Media, Aniplex of America, and other distributors teamed up to create Neon Alley.
 It had launched on October 2, 2012, as a 24/7 web channel, but in 2014 it had switched to Hulu-only.
 The site contained exclusive dub premieres with anime such as Accel World, Blue Exorcist, Magi: The Labyrinth of Magic, Fate/Zero and the uncut version of Sailor Moon.
-It also had shows such as Naruto and Naruto: Shippuden, Death Note, Inuyasha, Bakuman, Ranma ½, One Piece, One Punch Man, and Bleach.
+It also had shows such as Naruto and Naruto: Shippuden, Death Note, Inuyasha, Bakuman, Ranma ½, One Piece, One-Punch Man, and Bleach.
 It went defunct on May 4, 2016.
 However, Hulu still hosts over 300 anime from Funimation, Aniplex of America, Viz Media, and Sentai Filmworks, and selected anime began resume to release on Hulu following the deal between Disney and Sony Pictures since 2021.

 In April 2017, Hulu signed a first-run license deal with Annapurna Pictures.
 Hulu also has output deals with IFC Films and Magnolia Pictures.